 * Experience working with people experiencing homelessness or with low incomes

-Please send a cover letter, resume and writing sample to email@example.com (please specify Linda Kennedy Fellowship in Advocacy in the subject line) by July 12, 2019.
+Please send a cover letter, resume and writing sample to firstname.lastname@example.org (please specify Linda Kennedy Fellowship in Advocacy in the subject line).
+Priority will be given to applications received by August 5, 2020.
 We are looking for thoughtful, personalized cover letters that demonstrate the applicant’s qualifications and work style and interest in being part of a team working to end homelessness.
 We are looking for applicants who have a comprehensive understanding of oppression, and structural racism, including how structural racism perpetuates barriers to housing and income.
 Resume reviews begin immediately and applications will be accepted until position is filled.

 HPRP is an equal opportunity employer.
 All interested persons encouraged to apply regardless of race, ethnicity, national origin, age, gender, disability, sexual orientation, gender identity, HIV status or religious affiliation.